mollydesjardin/aozora/readme.md

 with files in it) to the project directory.
 Make sure the value of `DICT_PATH` at the top of the script matches the name of this folder exactly.

-If you receive a `RuntimeError: Failed initializing MeCab`, try using the absolute path to the dictionary folder as DICT_PATH to make sure MeCab is looking in the right place.
-For example, `DICT_PATH = '/home/your_username/projects/aozora/60a_kindai-bungo'`.
+You may receive a `RuntimeError: Failed initializing MeCab` that complains about the dictionary path not found.
+To fix this, use the absolute path to the dictionary folder as `DICT_PATH` to make sure MeCab is looking in the right place.
+For example,
+`DICT_PATH = '/home/your_username/projects/aozora/60a_kindai-bungo'`.